-- In mulched planting beds: mulch particles can also be tracked into the house in wet weather; use garden stepping stones to address this problem.
+- In mulched planting beds: Mulch particles can also be tracked into the house in wet weather; use garden stepping stones to address this problem in mulched planting beds.

-- When lifting concrete (whether it's still in the bag or already fashioned into garden stepping stones), keep a straight back, bend your knees and cradle the load up against your torso (wear old long-sleeved shirt and long pants).
+When lifting concrete (whether it's still in the bag or already fashioned into garden stepping stones), keep a straight back, bend your knees, and cradle the load up against your torso.
+Wear a long-sleeved shirt and long pants to protect your skin.